Cal AI Alternatives: 5 AI Photo Calorie Tracking Apps Compared

 What Should You Look For in a Cal AI Alternative?

-If you were happy with Cal AI, you probably want a replacement that preserves what made it work — speed, minimal friction, and no database searching.
-Here is what to check before you commit to a new app:
+If you were happy with Cal AI's workflow, you want a replacement that preserves what made it work — speed, minimal friction, and no database searching.
+Here is what to check before you commit:

 The Best Cal AI Alternatives, Compared